The name of the organisation shall be the British Myriapod and Isopod Group, hereinafter referred to as the Group.

 Myriapoda; Diplopoda (millipedes), Chilopoda (centipedes), Pauropoda (pauropods) and Symphyla (symphylans).

-Isopoda; terrestrial and freshwater isopods (woodlice) and intertidal isopods.
+Isopoda; terrestrial and freshwater isopods (woodlice and waterlice) and intertidal isopods.

 Amphipoda; terrestrial amphipods (landhoppers).